diegoboh/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in economics at Universitat Pompeu Fabra, interested mainly in international macroeconomics, macro-finance and financial regulation.
+I also work as a research and teaching assistant at the Economics Department.